Pearisburg to Four Pines Hostel: Days 55-59

 ‘Yep!’
 Tom pokes his head out.

 That afternoon, I set up my tent, watch the rest of the movie, and promptly fall asleep at 3:00 pm.
 By the time I wake up from the nap, it’s hiker midnight, so I go back to sleep.

 And so it goes for the next few days, with each of us periodically broadcasting our locations as we move towards McAfee Knob.
 The rain continues the next day.

 “It’s like a series of tests.
 In England, it’s death by drizzle.
 Here, it’s death by drowning.
 Only, the test is that you don’t drown yourself,” an English hiker comments drily.

 The rivers are swollen with rain.
 I find myself wading through knee deep water when crossing one creek.
+A crayfish pops up on the trail one day, peering curiously, far from the pockets of fresh water that would form its usual habitat.
 After two days of rain, we get lucky: The skies clear.
 One afternoon, I meet a self-professed hobo at Laurel Creek Shelter.

 “Everyone’s a bit crazy,” he says, staring at me intensely.
 “It’s just a question of how much crazy you can take.”

 I feel rather glad to be tenting amidst other hikers that night.

 The sun shines brightly the day I hike into the infamous Four Pines Hostel.
 I am marveling at the good weather and my good luck in encountering two completely unexpected trail magic events: one after climbing up Brush Mountain, where I hardly dared believe anyone would set up trail magic - let alone a full-blown hiker cookout with pizza, burgers, and hot dogs - and another after climbing down the rocky trail on Dragon’s Tooth.

 There, I meet the Quirin family: a couple hiking with their baby daughter.